 2. Dragon Fruit Benefits Blood Sugar

-It is estimated that diabetes effects over 500 million people worldwide, and attribute to nearly 1.5 million deaths per year.
+It is estimated that diabetes affects over 500 million people worldwide, and contributes to nearly 1.5 million deaths per year.

 3. Dragon Fruit May Fight Chronic Disease

-Antioxidant rich foods have shown to have an anti-inflammatory effect and reduce your risk for chronic disease like heart disease, diabetes, arthritis, cancer, and obesity.
-Free radicals are oxidized molecules which cause cell damage and lead to inflammation.
+Antioxidant-rich foods have been shown to have an anti-inflammatory effect and reduce your risk for chronic diseases like heart disease, diabetes, arthritis, cancer, and obesity.
+Free radicals are oxidized molecules that cause cell damage and lead to inflammation.

-Antioxidant rich foods such as dragon fruit help maintain a healthy balance by eradicating free radicals thus preventing cell damage and inflammation, known as oxidative stress.
-Antioxidants can be thought of as an invisible armor, which can shield you from outside factors, which can cause cellular damage.
+Antioxidant-rich foods such as dragon fruit help maintain a healthy balance by eradicating free radicals thus preventing cell damage and inflammation, known as oxidative stress.
+Antioxidants can be thought of as invisible armor, which can shield you from outside factors, which can cause cellular damage.